 A perfect combination of art, entertainment and excellent food

 All of the above is enclosed within the three access gates to the city: Porta Rudiae, the oldest one, which took its name from the Western destroyed city of Rudiae; Porta Napoli, triumphal arch through which it was possible to go to Napoli.
 In front of it, the Obelisco dating back to 1822, can be found.
 Entirely made of pietra leccese, it is an obelisk situated on a pedestal which shows the coat of arms of the district of Terra d’Otranto.
-It is a dolphin that bites a Turkish half moon; on its four sides, it is decorated with a series of mythological representations and the coats of arms of the four districts of Brindisi, Gallipoli, Lecce and Taranto.
+It’s decorated with a series of mythological representations and the coats of arms of the four districts of Brindisi, Gallipoli, Lecce, and Taranto.
 Finally, there is Porta San Biagio, dedicated to the Armenian bishop from whom it takes its name; the arch is the connection point between the old town and the modern part of the city.

 Lecce embodies the perfect combination of art, entertainment and excellent food– three requirements which are fundamental for an unforgettable stay.